nammayatri/nammayatri/Backend/README.md

 , ghcid lib/location-updates
 ```

+#### Faster Local Development builds

+For much shorter compile times and quicker feedback cycles while developing, you may want to use the builds optimized for local development.

+This is now easily & quickly achieved by simply un-commenting the flags under ["DEVELOPMENT FLAGS" section in cabal.project file](cabal.project) when developing.

+#### Parallel Jobs
+To speed up the compilation times, we use 6 parallel jobs by default.
+If you have a powerful computer with lots of cores and memory, you can increment the `jobs` setting in [cabal.project](cabal.project) file to run more parallel jobs for faster results.
+Inversely, if its a low-powered machine, you may consider lowering that number.

 #### Running external services

 To run the project, we'd first need to run some services.
 These are provided via docker images, that are built in Nix and run via [arion].